 Help raise awareness about COVID cases in the area and encourage proper hygiene practices such as hand washing and wearing a mask.

 Quickly determine who was exposed to COVID-19 without drawing attention to employees on the job.

 Once you’ve determined which employees were exposed, send out a text message asking for shift covers as soon as possible.

 Encourage the use of proper hygiene practices such as hand washing and the use of a mask.
 Frequent reminders will help to keep employees healthy and reduce the number of COVID cases at your establishment.

-SMS marketing is a tried and true way to reach people no matter what the scenario is.
+SMS marketing Services is a tried and true way to reach people no matter what the scenario is.
 Because SMS is the primary means of communication for people worldwide, we should leverage text marketing for business communication to enforce proper hygiene and promote tips to help people lead healthy and happy lives during the ongoing pandemic.